 Dr. Aurelien Forget

-Passionated by macromolecules and the interaction of polymers with biological systems, our research tries to answer fundamental questions to understand the interaction between polymers (plastics, hydrogels) and living organisms (bacteria, human cells) and one day to be able to use materials to direct the regeneration of organs.
+Passionate by macromolecules and the interaction of polymers with biological systems, my research tries to answer fundamental questions to understand the interaction between hydrogels and living organisms (bacteria, human cells).

-To achieve this goal, we are developing biomedical tools, methods, and materials in different fields of science and engineering.
-We have a proven a track record in establishing 3D bioprinting techniques, materials for 3D cell cultures, fibers for wound dressing and active medical devices to improve the survival of living cells.
+To achieve this goal, I am developing biomedical tools, methods, and materials in different fields of science and engineering.
+I have a proven track record in establishing 3D bioprinting techniques, materials for 3D cell cultures, fibers for wound dressing, and active medical devices to improve the survival of living cells.

 October 2018 -

 Current position at the Institute of Macromolecular Chemistry, Freiburg Germany.

 February 2016 - July 2018